CityScope/CS_AI_Python/CityIO_AI_Python/README.md

 If an empty JSON is received by **CityIO**, it will be auto-completed and stored into *Input Table* as follow:

->timestamp is auto appended to a new incoming JSON data by the CityIO server at the time it receives the data; thus the timestamp is not local time but server time (unix time in milliseconds)
+>timestamp is auto appended to a new incoming JSON data by the CityIO server at the time it receives the data; thus the timestamp is not local time but server time (UTC unix time in milliseconds)
 ``` json
 {
     "meta":{